metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/README.md

     [DROLSKY::PerlLinterConfigFiles]
     ; Generates/updates precious.toml
     [DROLSKY::Precious]
+    ; Generates some dev tool helper scripts when using precious.
+    [DROLSKY::DevTools]

     ; The allow_dirty list is basically all of the generated or munged files ; in the distro, including: